yinsenm/yinsenm.github.io/_posts/2016-8-18-Orientation_Lab.md

 |```clear``` or ```Ctrl + L```| Clear the screen|

 ### Executing Programs

 -  If the program is already in **bin** or **sbin** folder,

 ```
 [ym11@water ~]$top
 ```

 - Otherwise execute the program using its full directory

 ```
 [ym11@water ~]$./bin/top
 ```

 - By default the program will run in foreground.
 To run a program in the background use the **&** command.

 ```
 [ym11@water ~]$./bin/top &
 ```

 or
 ```
 [ym11@water ~]$top &
 ```

-- To view all progresses running in the background .
+- To view all progresses running in the background.

 ```
 [ym11@water ~]$ps
 ```

 - To stop a process via killing its process ID

 ```
 [ym11@water ~]$kill 1122
 ```

 ### Manipulating Files and Directories

 | Code | Function  |
 |: ------------- |-------------:|
 |touch file | Create a new file|